risk-first/website/menagerie/Complexity-Risk.md

 }
 ```

 Now, of course, there is a tradeoff:  we _mitigate_ [Complexity Risk](Complexity-Risk), because we define the protocols / types _once only_ in the program, and ensure that usages all match the specification.
-But the tradeoff is (as we can see in the `typescript` code) more _finger-typing_, which some people argue counts as [Schedule Risk](Scarcity-Risk#schedule-risk).
+But the tradeoff is (as we can see in the `TypeScript` code) more _finger-typing_, which some people argue counts as [Schedule Risk](Scarcity-Risk#schedule-risk).

 Nevertheless, compilers and type-checking are so prevalent in software that clearly, you have to accept that in most cases, the trade-off has been worth it: Even languages like [Clojure](https://clojure.org) have been retro-fitted with [type checkers](https://github.com/clojure/core.typed/wiki/User-Guide).